altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 Shoot them in the head.
 Until they shoot you in the head.
 That'll make you a good cop."
-~He watched the Officer walk back to his car.~
+~He watched the Officer walk back to his car~
 ~He even heard some of the radio chatter - an invitation to a donut shop~ "F::That'll do pig, that'll do."
 }
 {
-*Felix drove on.*
+*Felix drove on*
-~His stomach growled: he had breakfast, but not second breakfast.~ ~He exited the highway and scanned the streets for somewhere fancy to eat.~ ~Not that there was much around here.~
+~His stomach growled: he had breakfast, but not second breakfast~ ~He exited the highway and scanned the streets for somewhere fancy to eat~ ~Not that there was much around here~
-~But he would find something.~
+~But he would find something~
 }
 {
 %%%%